wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 If you remove a reference to a plugin that you later want to reinstall, simply install the plugin again and activate it normally.

+= Do I need to keep this plugin installed and active after notices are cleared? =

+Although this plugin consumes minimal disk space, and doesn't run unless you are on the /wp-admin/plugins.php page, you don't need to keep it active or installed if you don't have this notice to clear — but it is safe to, if you just want it as a part of your overall WordPress stack of enhancements and conveniences.

 == Screenshots ==

 1. Error message with explanation notification